BIOGRAPHY

 this is a white space

-He is also known to the public for being the Personal Conductor to the two acclaimed Lebanese Icons: Fairouz and Julia Boutros.
+He is also known to the public as the Personal Conductor to the two acclaimed Lebanese Icons: Fairouz and Julia Boutros.

 this is a white space

-Harout Fazlian was recently appointed Music and Artistic Advisor to the Higher Organizing Committee for the Centennial Celebrations of the Proclamation of the Greater Lebanon 2020 by H.E.
-General Michel Aoun, President of the Lebanese Republic.
+Harout Fazlian was appointed Music and Artistic Advisor to the Higher Organizing Committee for the Centennial Celebrations of the Proclamation of the Greater Lebanon 2020 by the President of the Lebanese Republic.

 this is a white space

-Since 2017, in collaboration with the Events Department, he is responsible in producing and conducting all musical representations occurring at the Presidential Palace including the official yearly Christmas Concert.
+Since 2017, in collaboration with the Events Department, he has been responsible for producing and conducting all musical representations at the Presidential Palace, including the official yearly Christmas Concert.

 this is a white space

 Maestro Fazlian firmly believes in a shared responsibility for social change.
-Many of his concerts are at the core of the UN’s SDGs (Sustainable Development Goals), aiming at the inclusion of persons with special needs, empowering youth, safeguarding Lebanese intangible cultural heritage and promoting gender equality.
+Many of his concerts are at the core of the UN’s SDGs (Sustainable Development Goals), aiming to include persons with special needs, empower youth, safeguard Lebanese intangible cultural heritage, and promote gender equality.

 Given an upbringing surrounded by the theatre, music and painting, Fazlian is inspired not only by different musical genres, but also different art forms.
 Other than being the leading figure in the operatic scene in Lebanon,